Thursday, March 31

 4. All of the species of flying lizards are insectivores!
 They only eat insects.
 Most of them eat ants, termites, and other small insects.

 5. Flying lizards can lay up to 5 (five) eggs at a time.
-The female flying lizard digs a hole with its snout/nose and lays its eggs in the hole and covers the hole up with dirt.
+The female flying lizard digs a hole with its snout/nose, lays its eggs in the hole, and covers it up with dirt.
 The eggs are left on their own.

 6. Draco flying lizards can grow to around 8 inches long.
 Some may be smaller, and some may be bigger.